YarnSpinnerTool/YSDocs/README.md

-# Yarn Spinner Documentation
+# Yarn Donut Documentation

-This repository contains the GitBook source code used on the [Yarn Spinner documentation site](https://docs.yarnspinner.dev).
+This repository contains the GitBook source code used on the [Yarn Donut documentation site](https://yarndonut.gitbook.io/home/).

 ## Where To Go

-* **I want to read the documentation**: Go to [docs.yarnspinner.dev](https://docs.yarnspinner.dev)!
+* **I want to read the documentation**: Go to [docs.yarnspinner.dev](https://yarndonut.gitbook.io/home/)!
-* **I want to contribute to the documentation**: [Fork this repo](https://github.com/YarnSpinnerTool/YSDocs/fork), make your changes, and submit a pull request!
+* **I want to contribute to the documentation**: [Fork this repo](https://github.com/dogboydog/YarnDonutDocs/fork), make your changes, and submit a pull request!